Nexosis/nexosis.github.io/_guides/ApiKeys.md

 4. Finally, regenerate "Primary Key" to make sure any unauthorized users cannot use this key to access the application.

 ### When To Regenerate a Key
-There are important thinks to keep a watch out for that should require a key to be regeneated:
+There are important thinks to keep a watch out for that should require a key to be regenerated:

-* API key is exposed publically, such as a source code repo or in HTML or javascript source.
+* API key is exposed publicly, such as a source code repo or in HTML or JavaScript source code.
 * A computer with the key stored on it was stolen or comprised.
 * You suspect unauthorized key use.
 * A developer with access to the key has left your company Primary Key.